Applied Stochastic Models in Business and Industry

 Since Specialization

-This network shows the specialization of papers published in Applied Stochastic Models in Business and Industry.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers published in Applied Stochastic Models in Business and Industry.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers published in Applied Stochastic Models in Business and Industry.

 Countries where authors publish in Applied Stochastic Models in Business and Industry